oicr-gsi/dashi/README.md

     passphrase.
 Open `docker-compose.yml` and uncomment out the `ssh_passphrase` lines in the dashi service and in the `secrets` section, and point docker-compose to your passphrase file in the secrets section.
+    Do a fresh build of the compose file, ie. `docker-compose build --no-cache`.
     When next launching the container, the start.sh script will automatically provide the passphrase upon request.